 Alastair Peet - Shoosmiths

-Alastair Peet is a corporate partner at national law firm Shoosmiths LLP, specialising in venture capital and private equity transactions.
-He leads the firm’s national Venture and Growth Capital team advising founders and companies as well as institutions such as Octopus Ventures, BGF and Oxford Capital.
-He has led more than 50 VC deals in the past twelve months, many involving VCT investment, from seed deals, series A and through to exit.
+Alastair Peet is a corporate partner leading the national Venture and Growth Capital team at Shoosmiths.
+He advises founders and companies as well as institutions such as Octopus Ventures, Oxford Capital, Triple Point, Amber Digital, and Livingbridge.
+He has led more than 50 VC deals in the past twelve months, many involving EIS/VCT investment, from seed deals, series A, B, C, and on through to exit.
 He recently advised Octopus Ventures on the acquisition of Tails.com by Nestlé.
-In Chambers UK 2017, clients describe Alastair as “absolutely exceptional” and praise his ability to constructively foster collaboration and compromise.
+In Chambers UK, clients describe Alastair as “very technically sound, commercial” and praise his ability to constructively foster collaboration and compromise.

 John Rosenberg - TCV